Can Humans Eat Grass In a Survival Situation?

 Even if our stomachs managed to digest grass, our teeth would suffer, quickly wearing away as they attempted to grind their way through the large amount of silica contained in most grass species.

 The third problem is nutrition.
-Grass has limited nutritional value, hence why herbivores spend between six and 16 hours a day eating.
+Grass has limited nutritional value, hence why animals spend between six and 16 hours a day eating.
 We literally wouldn’t have time to do anything but eat if we had to sustain ourselves on lawn grass.

 Are There Any Types of Grass Can Humans Eat?

-To be fair, our diets already contain a variety of grasses.
+Our diets already contain a variety of grasses.

 You eat porridge, don’t you, and rice?